 You only need a few things to bring these Sourdough Discard Pumpkin Cinnamon Rolls together.

 - Sourdough discard: Your sourdough discard should be unfed and at room temperature for this recipe.
-This recipe is designed for a sourdough starter with a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part water, 1 part flour).
+This recipe is designed for a sourdough starter with a 1:1 ratio (when you feed your starter, it's with 1 part water and 1 part flour).
 If your sourdough starter uses a different ratio, you may need to adjust some of the ingredients.

 - Pumpkin purée: You can use canned purée (I like to use Libby's 100% Pure Pumpkin), or you can make your own pumpkin purée.

-- Active yeast: Since we're using sourdough discard (not active starter), we do need to use a leavening agent (in this case, yeast) to make the rolls rise predictably.
+- Active yeast: Even though we're using sourdough discard, we need to use a leavening agent (in this case, yeast) to make the rolls rise predictably.

 See full recipe below for detailed instructions.